Ancient Egypt

 Anubis’ skin is often depicted as black, while jackals are typically brown.
 The reason is that the color black is a symbol of death, but also a symbol of the Nile’s fertile and black soil.

-• Protector of Tombs: as the Egyptian god responsible for protecting the dead, many prayers to Anubis were carved into their tombs.
-Anubis held this role until Osiris gained popularity and took it over.
+As the Egyptian god responsible for protecting the dead, many prayers to Anubis were carved into their tombs and offerings were made to him to ensure the safety of the deceased's remains.
+Anubis his role as protector of the deathextended to both the physical protection of the tombs from grave robbers and the spirutual protection of the death from malovent forces Anubis held this role until Osiris gained popularity and took it over.

 Anubis